Southern Illinois University Edwardsville

 Edwardsville, IL 62026-1122

-To improve the literacy development of children in grades 1 through 12 who have reading and writing difficulties.
-Individualized assessment and instruction is provided by certified teachers and qualified graduate students in the Literacy Education Program under the direction of literacy professors in the Curriculum and Instruction Department.
+To improve the literacy development of children in grades 1-12 who have reading and writing difficulties.
+Individualized assessment and instruction is provided by certified teachers and qualified graduate students in the Literacy Education Program under the direction of literacy professors in the Teaching and Learning Department.

-In the clinic, your child will receive individualized reading and writing assessments and tutoring.
-During the first semester, your child will be given specific assessments to identify their literacy strengths and needs and you will receive a written diagnostic report describing the assessments and an analysis of the results.
+In the literacy clinic, your child will receive individualized reading and writing assessments and tutoring.
+During the first semester, your child will be given specific assessments to identify their literacy strengths and needs, and you will receive a written diagnostic report describing the assessments and an anaylsis of the results.
 Based on assessment results, students are selected for tutoring.
-Assessment information is used by the tutor to plan and teach individualized lessons during the next semester that enhance your child's literacy development through problem solving strategies and skills during reading and writing of authentic texts.
+Assessment information is used by the tutor to plan and teach individualized lessons during the semester to enhance your child’s literacy development through problem solving strategies and skills during reading and writing of authentic texts.

-The fee for each semester of assessment or tutoring is $85.00.
-These fees include all assessments, diagnostic reports, instructional materials, and a SIUE Lot A parking pass.
+The fee for each semester of assessment and/or tutoring is $100.00.
+These fees include all assessments, diagnostic reports, instructional materials and a SIUE Lot A parking pass.

-After the application is completed, the criteria for selection of a child is based on literacy needs, number of SIUE graduate students enrolled during the semester, and cooperation of family and student.
+The criteria for selection of a child is based on when the completed application forms are received, the literacy needs, number of SIUE graduate students enrolled during the semester, and cooperation of family and student.
 New students are accepted each semester, but due to limitations we are unable to guarantee admission within a given semester.
-Families are contacted by letter or phone when an opening is available and provided with dates and times of assessments and tutoring sessions.
+Families are contacted by letter or phone when an opening is available and provided with dates and times of assesments and tutoring sessions.
 In order to derive maximum benefit for the graduate student and the child, consistent attendance is required.
-If necessary, one session may be made up, however, after three absences, a new child will be selected for the program.
+If necessary, one session may be made up, however, after two absences, a new child may be selected for the program.